hyperledger-cacti/cacti/docs/docs/external/getting-started/interop/data-sharing.md

 This document lists sample ways in which you can exercise the data-sharing interoperation protocol on the test network [launched earlier](../test-network/overview).

-Once the networks, relays, and drivers have been launched, and the ledgers bootstrapped, you can trigger three different interoperation flows corresponding to distinct data-sharing combinations as follows:
+Once the networks, relays, and drivers have been launched, and the ledgers bootstrapped, you can trigger four different interoperation flows corresponding to distinct data-sharing combinations as follows:
 1. **Corda to Corda**: Either Corda network requests state and proof from another Corda network
 2. **Corda to Fabric**: The Corda network requests state and proof from either Fabric network
 3. **Fabric to Corda**: Either Fabric network requests state and proof from the Corda network